amplitude/amplitude-docs/content/collections/flutter_sdk/en/flutter-sdk-4-0.md

 ### iOS installation

-Add `platform :ios, '10.0'` to your Podfile.
+Add `platform :ios, '13.0'` to your Podfile.
+Run `pod install` under the ios directory of your Flutter project to update the CocoaPods dependencies.

 To enable Bitcode, follow Flutter's [documentation](https://github.com/flutter/flutter/wiki/Creating-an-iOS-Bitcode-enabled-app).